garrettcbert/Real-Housing-Price-Prediction/README.md

 The data for the interest rates was collected from the website of the **Federal Reserve Bank of St. Louis**[^4].

-[^4]: FRED.
-“Effective Federal Funds Rate.” *Stlouisfed.org*, 1 Nov.
+[^4]: “Effective Federal Funds Rate.” *Stlouisfed.org*, 1 Nov.
 2024, fred.stlouisfed.org/series/FEDFUNDS.

 <p align="center">
   <img src=images/interest_rate.png width="650" height="450"/>